1st Year

 Listening Games

 Talk to your baby.
 Call out when you are coming to your baby’s crib.
-She will learn to recognize your voice and look forward to seeing you.
+They will learn to recognize your voice and look forward to seeing you.

 Babies like simple games best.
 Look at your baby when you are about 10 inches away.
 Catch your baby’s eye and make a sound.
-Wait to see what she does.
+Wait to see what they do.
 Make the sound again.
 If your baby likes the game, do it again and make different sounds.

 Speak slowly using a high-pitched voice.
 Speak in short phrases, and change the tone of your voice.
 Invite your baby to respond by raising your eyebrows, changing your voice pitch, or saying something such as, “What do you think?”